Analytic philosophy: Kripke

 Saul Kripke helped to revive interest in metaphysics among analytic philosophers.

+Saul Kripke is widely regarded as having revived theories of essence and identity as respectable topics of philosophical discussion.
+He was influential in arguing that flaws in common theories of descriptions and proper names are indicative of larger misunderstandings of the metaphysics of modality, or of necessity and possibility.

-Important also for the revival of metaphysics was the further development of modal logic, first introduced by pragmatist C. I. Lewis.
-Carnap also contributed to modal logic with Meaning and Necessity (1947).
-Saul Kripke provided a semantics for modal logic.
+Modal logic was developed by pragmatist C. I. Lewis to deal with the paradoxes of material implication.
+Carnap also contributed to modal logic with works like Meaning and Necessity (1947).
+Ruth Barcan Marcus introduced the now standard "box" operator for necessity and "diamond" operator for possibility in her treatment of the Barcan formula.
+Kripke provided a semantics for modal logic; he and Barcan both argued identity is a necessary relation.

+Naming and Necessity

 Especially important was Kripke's book Naming and Necessity (1980).
 According to one author, Naming and Necessity "played a large role in the implicit, but widespread, rejection of the view—so popular among ordinary language philosophers—that philosophy is nothing more than the analysis of language."

-Kripke is widely regarded as having revived theories of essence and identity as respectable topics of philosophical discussion.
-He was influential in arguing that flaws in common theories of descriptions and proper names are indicative of larger misunderstandings of the metaphysics of modality, or of necessity and possibility.

 Kripke argued proper names are rigid designators, or designate the same thing in all possible worlds, unlike descriptions.
 For example, an election may have turned out differently, so the description "winner of the 1968 US presidential election" might have designated Hubert Humphrey instead of Richard Nixon.
 However, the name "Richard Nixon" designates the man Richard Nixon, regardless of the election results.

-Kripke further argued that necessity is a metaphysical notion distinct from the epistemic notion of a priori, and that there are necessary truths that are known a posteriori, such as that water is H_{2}O, or gold is atomic number 79.

-Kripke and Hilary Putnam argued for realism about natural kinds.
+Kant stated in the Critique of Pure Reason (1781) that necessity is the criterion for a priori knowledge.
+Kripke argued that necessity is a metaphysical notion distinct from the epistemic notion of a priori, and that there are necessary truths that are known a posteriori, such as that water is H_{2}O, or gold is atomic number 79.
+Kripke and Quine's colleague Hilary Putnam argued for realism about natural kinds.
 Putnam's Twin Earth thought experiment is used to argue water is a natural kind.